dylode/fail2connect/README.md

-Fail2Connect - Ban connections that fail to connect!
+Fail2Connect - Ban connections that fail to connect
 ===========================================================
 Fail2Connect is a program written in Golang.
 It reads log files like /var/log/openvpn.log or /var/log/mail.log.
 Each time a new line is added, Fail2Connect will try to match the new line against two regular expressions.
 These regular expressions are